ronan696/gdrive-viewer/README.md

 ```

 -----
-This Project is liscensed under MIT Liscense.
+This Project is liscensed under MIT License.